radams15/faversham.pub/_posts/2024-12-15-albion-taverna.md

 not a job for Liberty or Harrods.
-I would recommend they expand their forward exterior seating; the majority is behind the pub giving drinkers a lovely view of the car park, useful for a town such as Sandwich or Headcorn, respectively filled with groups of tenebrous youths or ridden with wandering criminals eyeing any catalytic converters, but luckily not for Faversham.
+I would recommend they expand their forward exterior seating; the majority is behind the pub giving drinkers a lovely view of the car park, useful for a town such as Sandwich or Headcorn, respectively filled with groups of tenebrous youths or ridden with criminals  who wander, eyeing any catalytic converters, but luckily not for Faversham.
 Yet.
 I have mixed feelings on the exterior architecture, it reminds me of a car park in Whitstable.
 I don’t like that car park but for some it may feel appropriate for the Standard